mnaamani/otr3-em/README.md

-# OTR3-em - Off-the-Record Messaging [protocol v2]
+# OTR3-em - Off-the-Record Messaging [emscripten]

-This module exposes a simple evented API which wraps around a libotr3.2.1 compiled to javascript using the emscripten compiler.
+This module exposes a simple evented API which wraps around libotr3.2.1 compiled to javascript using the emscripten compiler.

 You can install the module directly from npm registry: